Jhgomez/sopes1/project2/README.md

 redis-cli  # access redis CLI to interact with Redis server
 ```

-5. Search [here](https://redis.io/docs/latest/commands/) for JSON commands, remember we are storing JSON at very least we will use `JSON.GET `
+5. Search [here](https://redis.io/docs/latest/commands/) for JSON commands, remember we are storing JSON at very least we will use `JSON.GET `, get a list of key with `keys *` choose a key and now use the json query `JSON.GET <key> $`, this gets all the info in the key now we can choose fields in the json just by adding a point for and the a field in the json like `JSON.GET region $.CENTRAL`

 6. Bellow is the logic using Redis commands to insert and read the info to and from Redis